Utah Lake: Phragmites removal

 Phragmites is an aggressive, invasive plant species that dominates a large portion of the Utah Lake shoreline.
 Since 2014, a large-scale collaborative effort has been underway to mitigate the negative effects of the species through the use of herbicides and crushing techniques.
 Reports in 2020 indicated a 70% decrease in phragmites.

 Utah Lake Water Quality Study (ULWQS)

 The purpose of the ULWQS is to gather data on the nutrient concentrations (particularly nitrogen and phosphorus) in Utah Lake and develop nutrient criteria to protect the ecosystem.
 Phase 1 of the project, Data Gathering, was completed in 2018.
-Phase 2, Developing Criteria, is currently underway and will be followed by Phase 3, Implementation.
+Phase 2 is Developing Criteria followed by Phase 3, Implementation.
+In a 2025 report to the state legislature the Utah Lake Authority reported that, contrary to popular belief, water quality was not correlated with carp population biomass.
+Instead, the authority suggested that lake level is the primary controlling factor.

+Planned research center

+In March of 2026 $7.7 million in federal funding was approved for habitat restoration, invasive species removal, and expanded recreational access.
+The majority of the funds will go towards the construction of a research facility which will help monitor the lake, as well as provide learning opportunities and promote community engagement. $1.2 million was set aside specifically for the continued removal of carp.

 Utah Lake folklore

 In the late 1800s and early 1900s, there were several reported sightings of strange creatures in the lake, leading to tales of a lake monster with descriptions of the cryptid's appearance varying from being reptilian with an alligator's head to being seal-like.